Photonsters/anycubic-photon-docs/firmware/README.md

 ## ANYCUBIC PHOTON FIRMWARE

 Before running any of the firmwares archived here in the git go to the official website and see if there is a newer version available first.
-If it is update this post ;)

 [![image](https://user-images.githubusercontent.com/11083514/42406261-8b4b32d6-819b-11e8-91e0-ef02ec12e6d2.png)
 ](http://www.anycubic3d.com/support/show/594032.html#firmwares)

+If there is update this post or open a issue so that a member of the team can update this information ;)

 ---
 These firmwares were obtained via Anycubic Support.